Updated: Dec 13, 2020

 Oral consumption is another favorite consumption method for me, but it’s also the trickiest.
 Unless you buy edibles, you don’t always know how much you are taking.

-I’m thankful I discovered Corrine, who is the creator of Wake and Bake, and she has an excellent dosage calculator.
+I’m thankful I discovered Cheri, who is the creator of CannabisCheri and she has an excellent free dosing course to teach how to dose edibles yourself.
 I highly recommend checking her website - she is great about using science and math to figure out dosing.

 The rule with edibles - always start with a small dose.
 The reason to start small is food goes through the digestive system first; then, the cannabinoids are released into the bloodstream.